aha-official/AHT/README.md

 ## Test
-The repo has a comprehensive test suite.
+This repo has a comprehensive test suite.
 You can run it via following command.

 ```
 truffle test